Coronavirus: Truro City boss devastated by promotion blow

 “I have never ever said we were going to win the league, but we just wanted the chance.
 It’s a blow for everyone at Truro.
 It’s now a time for reflection and there will be some hard decisions to take in what is a tough time for everyone.”

-Make sure you get your copy of The Non-League Paper on Sunday to read all the latest news from across Non-League over the last seven days on the growing impact of the crisis on the game and society.
+Make sure you get your copy of The Non-League Paper on Sunday to read all the latest news from across Non-League over the last seven days on the growing impact of the on the game and society.

 Images courtesy of Cameron Weldon/@TCFC_Official/Twitter